Using tig

 Other features

 • Path-based access.
-Start tig with tig <file or path or glob>.
+Run tig path/to/file*.
 It will boot with the commit list filtered to those that touched the given file(s).

 • Interactive Git status.
 Run tig status.
 Stage/unstage with U, navigate with ENTER/Q.